I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 I want John McCain and Sarah Palin in the White House so other people can have that wonderful life.

-Isn't that not great?
+Is that not great?

-And then Blitzer said, But you're still a registered Democrat.
+And then Blitzer said, but you're still a registered Democrat.

-I'm gonna stay a Democrat.
+I'm going to stay a Democrat.

 You know, Ronald Reagan might have said it right.